jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2025/day07/README.md

    private val manifold = lines.drop(2).chunked(2)
 ```

+The manifold data is chunked by two lines but only one of them contains splitters.
+I ignore the lines that don't have splitters.

 ## Part 1

 The first part asks us to calculate how many times a beam that enters the manifold is split before it reaches the other end.
 To do this, we have to follow the path of the beam from the top of the manifold and track how many times it hits a splitter.
 Subsequently, we have to track the split beams and add them to the total.
 This continues until all the beams have reached the other end of the manifold.

-Of course, it's not as simple as counting the number of splitters because there's a chance that a splitter may not get hit by the beam at all.
-We need to track where the beams are on each level of the manifold and add the number of splitters that are hit.
+We can't just count the number of splitters because there's a chance that a splitter will not get hit at all.
+We need to track where the beams are on each level of the manifold and add the number of splitters that they hit.
 This means tracking the horizontal position of the beam on each level.
-The horizontal positions need to be updated whenever the beam hits a splitter.
+The tracking information needs to be updated whenever the beam hits a splitter.

-I chose to use a Boolean array to track the horizontal positions of the beams on each level.
-The array is sized to the width of the manifold with the `source` element set to true to represent the beam at the entry point to the manifold.
+I used a Boolean array to track the horizontal positions of the beams.
+The array is sized to the width of the manifold.
+Initially, only the `source` element set to true.
 I used the `also()` scope function to initialize the source beam position.

 ```kotlin
    val beams = BooleanArray(width).also { it[source] == true }
 ```

-As the beam travels down the manifold and gets split, this array will be updated to reflect the new horizontal positions of the beams.
+This array will be updated to reflect the new horizontal positions of the beam as it gets split.
 To make the code easier to read, I defined an extension function:

 ```kotlin
    private fun Char.isSplitter() = this == '^'